dylanocallaghan/M-S-3/README.md

 ### Code

-[Code institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment) - The code used to create the website back-end fuctions was derived from previous projects done in the software development course from Code Institute.
+[Code institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment) - The code used to create the website back-end functions was derived from previous projects created for the Software Development course with The Code Institute.

 [Materialize](https://materializecss.com/) - Materialize was used to make the nav bar and header for the website.